-Dr. Shivaga's treatments, as it is also called, were known and sought after, causing to treat the Kings and Royal families of his time, as well as another famous person, the BUDDHA.
+Dr. Shivaga's treatments, as it is also called, were known and sought after, causing to treat the Kings and Royal families of his time and anyone in between, as well as another famous person, the BUDDHA.

 Sangha, the Buddhist community, had also used Dr. Shivaga’s treatment to heal various ailments and allowed its activities to continue to serve Thai society.

 Over the centuries, with the spreading of Buddhism, this wisdom and knowledge is well accepted and transmitted among the monks from generation to generations within the temple, which not only serve as spiritual centers but also in some cases, care center for its people.